srleecode/blog/ideals/I1 - synergy.md

 Synergy issues are to a certain extent unavoidable and as organizations grow larger these problems tend to increase and become harder to resolve.
 Unfortunately, as with most complex problems top-down efforts to resolve them often fail or end up causing large amounts of wasted time and money without much value.
 This reason for this is because:

 - Cooperation and sharing are often set up as ideals that are beyond debate.
-The goals of synergy programs tend to be expressed in broad, vague terms, e.g. “sharing best practices” or “cross-fertilizing ideas”, and the costs or benefits of such ventures are, therefore, hard to understand and criticize —who, after all, wants to argue against sharing?
+The goals of synergy programs tend to be expressed in broad, vague terms, e.g. “sharing best practices” or “cross-fertilizing ideas”, and the costs or benefits of such ventures are, therefore, hard to understand and criticize — who, after all, wants to argue against sharing?
 Fuzzy language obscures and shuts down discussion about the real costs and benefits of the programs.
 It also tends to undermine implementation as it leads to scattershot, unfocused efforts as different parties impose their own views about what needs to be done to reach the imprecisely stated goals.
 - These efforts are often about aligning multiple groups to a common, already perceived, ideal.
 To be effective they need to be more about integrating different perspectives, understanding when they are useful and when an alternative is better.
 Only once this is done and the teams agree can you create a new perspective that encompasses the benefits of them all.
 That is, only when the new way of doing things is perceived as better rather than just a different way of doing things will it be embraced and implemented.
 - Synergistic relationships are not formed in a top down manner.
-To be formed they need exploration and interaction which means that people at the bottom need to be empowered enough to explore and explore with others.
+To be formed they need exploration and interaction which means that people at the bottom need to be empowered enough to explore and to explore with others.
 Complex domains have asymmetric payoffs as it is difficult to know beforehand which routes are worth pursuing or valuable.
 You have to explore them first to find out if they are valuable.
 This can be seen as wasteful and inefficient when the exploration turns out to not be fruitful.
 If a comapny is focused on efficiency and people pursuing potentially wasteful things is seen as detrimental or harmful, then it won't be done which will have massive impacts on innovation and synergistic relationships are unlikely to be formed